Stay Alert on the Road: How to Combat Driver Fatigue - Waspy's Truck Stop

 5. Listen to Your Body

 This is the most important rule: If you’re feeling drowsy, pull over.
 Don’t try to push through exhaustion—it’s not worth the risk.
-Waspy’s is here when you need a safe place to rest.
+Blue Grass Inn & Suites is here when you need a safe place to rest.

-Waspy’s: Your Go-To Rest Stop in Iowa
+Your Go-To Stop for Rest in Audubon

 Stay Safe & Drive Smart